abuseofnotation/category-theory-illustrated/02_more_sets/text.md

 ![Coproduct and product](coproduct_product_duality.svg)

 When two concepts are captured by the same diagram, only with reversed arrows, we can say that the two concepts are **dual** to each other.
 So *product* and *sum* are dual.
 This is why sum is also known as *coproduct* in the context of category theory.
 This is the best example of how external diagrams (and category theory) allow us to formalize connections between different objects that we previously knew by intuition.
 The connection between *OR* and *AND* has always been there - ever since 19 century when Boolean algebra was discovered, its existence has been demonstrated.
-For example, its not hard to convince ourselves that the expression **NOT (A AND B)** is equivalent to **(NOT A) OR (NOT B)**, or, to put it in everyday language, if you don't like the the combination of ham **AND** cheese, then you should order either something that does not contain ham **OR** something that does not contain cheese.
+For example, its not hard to convince ourselves that De Morgan's law, the expression **NOT (A AND B)** is equivalent to **(NOT A) OR (NOT B)** is true.
+Or, to put it in everyday language, if you don't like the the combination of ham **AND** cheese, then you should eat something that either does not contain ham **OR** does not contain cheese.
 But how does that **AND** magically turn into to **OR** when we remove the brackets?
-The answer could not be expressed without category theory.
+The answer could not be expressed until category theory was formulated.

 Category Theory - brief definition
 ===

-Maybe it is time to see what a category theory is all about.
-Well, a category theory is about objects (an example of which are sets) and morphisms which go from one object to another (which can be viewed as functions) and which should be composable.
+Maybe it is time to see what a category is.
+Well, a category is about objects (an example of which are sets) and morphisms which go from one object to another (which can be viewed as functions) and which should be composable.
 We can say a lot more about categories, and even present a formal definition, but for now it is suffice for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't see their elements.
-This and what I said before, about category theoretic notions being captured by the external diagrams and set-theoretic notions being captured by internal diagrams.
+This and what I said before, about category theoretic notions being captured by the external diagrams and strictly set-theoretic notions being captured by internal ones.

 What other categories, or applications of category theory are there, other than sets?
 We already discussed one - types in programming languages.
-Remeber that we said that programming types (classes) are somewhat similar to sets and programming functions are somewhat similar to functions between sets?
+Remember that we said that programming types (classes) are somewhat similar to sets and programming functions are somewhat similar to functions between sets?
 This is another example of a connection that we can made rigorous using category theory.

 | Category Theory | Set theory | Programming Languages |